stevebuik/docker-roll/README.md

-# Docker image for Juxt/Roll deployments
+# Docker image for Juxt Roll deployments

+Useful when running [Juxt Roll](https://github.com/juxt/roll) deployments in CI systems, or on localhost without needing to install all the tools below.

-Includes the following CLI tools
+This image includes the following CLI tools

 * Lumo
 * Mach